DGAI: Decoupled On-Disk Graph-Based ANN Index for Efficient Updates and Queries: HPQ Enhanced Two-Stage Query

 \subsubsection{Three-Stage Strategy Design}

-The above observation motivates a new query strategy that selectively retains only critical candidates from the queue.
-In detail, \oursys introduces a refinement based on multi-PQs, as illustrated in Figure~\ref{fig:search_2pq}.
-Specifically, the query consists of three stages: \textbf{(1) Greedy search.} The query process starts with a rapid best-first greedy search only using PQ-A to generate an initial ANN candidate queue (Steps 1–3). \textbf{(2) Filter.} Then this queue is resorted using PQ-B to yield another independent ordering and take the union of the top-$\t$ candidates from each queue to form a refined candidate queue (Step 4-5).
+The above analysis motivates a new query strategy that selectively retains only critical candidates from the queue.
+In detail, \oursys introduces a refinement based on hierarchical PQs, as illustrated in Figure~\ref{fig:search_2pq}.
+Specifically, the query consists of three stages: \eat{ \textbf{(1) Greedy search.} The query process starts with a rapid best-first greedy search only using PQ-A to generate an initial ANN candidate queue (Steps 1–3). \textbf{(2) Filter.} Then this queue is resorted using PQ-B to yield another independent ordering and take the union of the top-$\t$ candidates from each queue to form a refined candidate queue (Step 4-5).
 For example, as illustrated in the figure, taking the union of the top-2 candidates from PQ-A and PQ-B produces a refined queue with only 3 candidates, which is sufficient to cover the top-3 nearest neighbors.
-In contrast, using PQ-A or PQ-B alone would require 5 and 4 candidates, respectively. \textbf{(3) Rerank.} Finally, the vectors of nodes in the refined candidate queue are retrieved from disk storage for exact distance computation and final reranking (Step 6).
+In contrast, using PQ-A or PQ-B alone would require 5 and 4 candidates, respectively. } \textbf{(1) Greedy search.} The query process begins with a fast best-first greedy search using the hierarchical PQs to obtain an initial ANN candidate queue (Steps~1–3). \textbf{(2) Filtering.} Next, we apply a PQ-error–based filtering stage to identify and discard unreliable candidates, retaining only those below the error threshold (Steps~4).
+Benefiting from the hierarchical PQs, which substantially reduce mis-rankings in the candidate queue, we can retrieve the final answers with far fewer candidates.
+For example, as illustrated in the figure, applying the error-based filter results in a refined queue with only three candidates, still sufficient to cover the top-3 nearest neighbors. \textbf{(3) Rerank.} Finally, the vectors of nodes in the refined candidate queue are retrieved from disk storage for exact distance computation and final reranking (Step~5-6).
 This selective refinement strategy reranks only a subset of the most promising candidates, significantly reducing I/O and computational cost.